DHTMLX/docs-diagram/docs/guides/loading_data.md

 Check the full list of the available configuration properties of the objects of a **swimlane** and its cells in the [API reference](swimlanes/configuration_properties.md).

+## Working with Diagram data in the PERT mode

+There are the following peculiarities of working with Diagram in the PERT mode:

+- the data loaded into the Diagram has [the structure of DHTMLX Gantt data](#data-structure-of-diagram-in-the-pert-mode)
+- while working with data in the Diagram, it is processed via [Data Collection](/api/data_collection/) the same as data in other Diagram modes
+- the [exported Diagram data](#saving-and-restoring-state) has the structure of DHTMLX Gantt data

-## Data structure of Diagram in the PERT mode
+### Data structure of Diagram in the PERT mode

 The data structure of Diagram in the PERT mode coincides with the [data structure of DHTMLX Gantt](https://docs.dhtmlx.com/gantt/desktop__supported_data_formats.html#json) to simplify integration and data exchange between the components.
 There are `data` (for shapes: "task", "milestone", "project") and `links` (for connections between shapes) arrays: